microsoft/promptflow/docs/how-to-guides/quick-start.md

     return output
 ```

 Flow can be a python function or class or a yaml file describe a DAG which encapsulate your LLM application logic.
-Learn more on the [flow concept](../concepts/concept-flows.md).
+Learn more on the [flow concept](../concepts/concept-flows.md) and how to [Develop a flow](./develop-a-flex-flow/index.md).

 ## Test the flow